 I turned and went slowly to the door of my office.

 There was a…pressure…in the room keeping me out.
 It was like a balloon of air filled the space, stopping at the door.
-It was more than a little unnerving, but, hey, it was my house.
+It was more than a little unnerving, but, hey, it’s my house.
 So I went in.